The Role of Consequential and Functional Sound in Human-Robot Interaction: Toward Audio Augmented Reality Interfaces: Discussion

+The results of this study emphasize the importance of integrating functional audio into \gls{hri} while minimizing consequential noise.
+Prior work has similarly highlighted the value of quiet robot design; however, our findings reveal that even relatively quiet platforms, such as the Kinova Gen3, could benefit from further reductions in sound, as many participants indicated a preference for an even quieter experience.
+These observations underscore the need for careful attention to the volume and intensity of robot-generated sounds.
+Ignoring this design consideration may result in robots that are less suitable for homes, workplaces, and public spaces, potentially hindering user adoption.

+We propose that the design space for functional sounds in \gls{hri} is relatively large, particularly when leveraging transformative sounds.
+As with other types of interface design, the context of interaction is critical.
+Key design considerations include the directness of the sounds—whether they should be explicit or more implicit, as exemplified by the \textit{Spatial} sound condition; the volume of the sounds—whether it remains constant or varies throughout the interaction; and the source of the sounds—whether they emanate from a nearby speaker, the robot itself, or a headset worn by the user.
+Additionally, designers should consider the number of distinct sounds included, as excessive sounds may overwhelm users, as well as whether the sounds should be continuous or intermittent.

-The specific types of information that should be communicated to humans during interaction remain an important but underexplored consideration in auditory interface design.
-To investigate this, participants were asked to rank the importance of various information categories that could be conveyed through sound.
-As shown in Figure \ref{fig:soundcategoryheatmap}, safety-related information emerged as the highest priority across all participants.
-We further examined whether these preferences varied depending on participants’ prior experience with robots—for instance, comparing those who regularly interact with robots (e.g., researchers) to those who primarily coexist with them.
-Results indicated that experienced individuals exhibited more divided opinions regarding the importance of conveying task-related information, while robot status and movement information were generally rated as less critical by experienced participants than by those with limited robot interaction experience.
+Furthermore, designers should carefully consider the specific types of information that should be conveyed to users during interaction.
+While these information needs are critical, they remain an underexplored aspect of auditory interface design.
+To investigate this, participants were asked to rank the importance of various categories of information that could be communicated through sound (Table \ref{tab:sound_ranking_questions}).
+As illustrated in Figure \ref{fig:soundcategoryheatmap}, safety-related information emerged as the highest priority across all participants.
+We also examined whether these preferences differed based on participants’ prior experience with robots—for example, comparing individuals who regularly interact with robots (e.g., students and researchers) to those who primarily coexist with them.
+Results showed that experienced users held more divided opinions regarding the importance of task-related information, whereas information about robot status and movement was generally considered less critical by experienced participants compared to those with limited interaction experience.

 Sensitivity to auditory stimuli represents another critical factor in the design of functional cues.
 Several participants reported that their individual sensitivities influenced their perceptions of the sounds.
 For example, some found the functional sounds excessively loud, while others perceived them as too quiet.
 Similarly, opinions diverged regarding pitch—some participants described the higher-pitched sounds as unpleasant, whereas others perceived them as contributing to a friendlier robot character.
 These findings highlight the variability in individual auditory preferences and suggest that personal differences in sound sensitivity, musical taste, and perceptual thresholds may meaningfully influence user experience and the effectiveness of auditory communication in \gls{hri}.